 In January 2025, Montague was awarded funding by the Massachusetts Public Library Construction Program (MPLCP).
-This competitive state grant will pay for roughly 67% of eligible project costs to build an addition onto the Carnegie Library OR construct a new main library at 38 Avenue A. (Ineligible costs include things like parking lots, landscaping, new computers, and certain kinds of furniture)
+This competitive state grant will pay for 67% of eligible project costs to construct a new main library at 38 Avenue A. The Millers Falls and Montague Center Branches will not be impacted by this project.

-The Library Building Steering Committee (LBSC), consisting of town staff, library trustees, and Montague residents, is facilitating the design phase of the building project.
-We've hired Owners Project Manager firm, Downes Construction, to help us with the process and design firm, Schwartz/Silver to conduct a feasibility study to determine whether to add onto the Carnegie or build new and to design a project for the selected site.
+The Library Building Steering Committee (LBSC), consisting of town staff, library trustees, and Montague residents, facilitated the design phase of the building project.
+We hired Owners Project Manager firm, Downes Construction, to help us with the process and design firm, Schwartz/Silver to conduct a feasibility study to determine whether to add onto the Carnegie or build new and to design a project for the selected site.

 Schwartz/Silver's feasibility study determined that constructing a new main library at 38 Avenue A would be more advantageous and cost effective (by $5 million dollars) than adding onto the Carnegie.
 Per their recommendation, the Library Building Steering Committee and the Library Trustees each unanimously voted to move forward with building a new library.
 Over the course of several months, the LBSC worked with Downes and Schwartz/Silver to come up with a design that will best suit the Montague community.
-We hosted three community events to solicit feedback and are planning to submit our design proposal to state reviewers before the end of the year.
+We hosted three community events to solicit feedback and submitted our design to the state in December, 2025.

 Want to explore renderings and plans for the new library building?
 Visit this library webpage.